datacarpentry/python-ecology-lesson/episodes/03-data-types-and-format.md

 The format of individual columns and rows will impact analysis performed on a dataset read into python.
 For example, you can't perform mathematical calculations on a string (text formatted data).
-This might seem obvious, however sometimes numeric values are read into python as strings.
+This might seem obvious, however sometimes numeric values are read into Python as strings.
 In this situation, when you then try to perform calculations on the string-formatted numeric data, you get an error.